ganrad/openai-api-router/README.md

    You can connect to the database using any one of the following options - 1) [Azure CLI](https://learn.microsoft.com/en-us/azure/postgresql/flexible-server/quickstart-create-server-cli) 2) [psql or Azure Cloud shell](https://learn.microsoft.com/en-us/azure/postgresql/flexible-server/quickstart-create-server-portal).

    Next, go to the root directory of this project repository.
-Updates values for the environment variables shown in the table below.
+Update values for the environment variables shown in the table below.
 Export these environment variables.

    Environment Variable | Value
    -------------------- | -----